As with circling round

 Yet threatens, when his muttering thunder rolls.

-This is how the Tuscan writer Dante Alighieri used the turrets of Monteriggioni referencing to the ring of giants encircling the Infernal abyss in his book “Inferno”.
+This is how the Tuscan writer Dante Alighieri, in his book “Inferno”, used the turrets of Monteriggioni to refer to the ring of giants that encircled the Infernal abyss.

 Town of Monteriggioni is far from the abyss that Dante was talking about, although its founders- Sienese were expecting it to be a strong defence tool and as such – abyss for their eternal rival – Florence.

 This little town is an actual fortress that rises from the hill near Siena and with multiple towers around builds an actual crown of the hilltop.
 This bastion of Siena was built during 13th century and represented one of many shields of defence of Siena against Florence.
 One of the fights of rivals, that happened here, is of special importance to locals and interesting for tourists, since it gave birth to legend of Captain Zeti.

 According to this legend, as Florentine army never had luck in conquering Monteriggioni, on April 27, 1526 they finally surrounded the area, but, that was only achieved because of the help of Captain Zeti from Siena.
 Being afraid of Florentine bigger army, although promised he’ll fight to the death, allegedly, he betrayed his own army in Monteriggioni.
 He sneaked into Florentine camp and gave them information on where the defence of the castle is weakest, after what fort was forced to surrender and Siena finally gave up on fighting.

 To this day locals say that ghost of Zeti can be spotted flying across the castle, begging for forgiveness for his betrayal in hope he’ll find a peace.
 There is also a rumour that under the castle a secret passage exsists and starts at well in center of the town of Monteriggioni and goes all the way to Siena, and that this is the place where Captein Zeti’s spirit seeks for a peace that will never be found.
 This betrayal was so boisterous that Dante written about the Monteriggioni as a village that will forever be prison for damned soul of the Captain.